Blue Light (unit): Formation

 Following the successful rescue by the West German counterterrorism unit GSG-9 of 70 hostages from a Lufthansa airliner in Somalia hijacked by the PLO, it became clear that the U.S. could not perform the same mission.
-Beckwith had originally pitched the Department of Defense on establishing a permanent unit modeled after the British Special Air Service in the 1960's, focused around conducting POW rescues similar to the Son Tay raid, but had met with steadfast resistance until the aforementioned terrorist incidents of the 1970's.
+Charles Beckwith had originally pitched the Department of Defense on establishing a permanent unit modeled after the British Special Air Service in the 1960s, focused around conducting POW rescues similar to the Son Tay raid, but had met with steadfast resistance until the aforementioned terrorist incidents of the 1970s.

 Beckwith, and others in Special Forces, had believed that the preparations for the Son Tay raid, and the lessons learned therefrom could be used as a model for the tactics, techniques and procedures needed for a standing counter-terrorism unit.
 Due to the post-Vietnam drawdown of forces, only 5th Special Forces Group was capable of sourcing the manpower for such a unit.
 Following the GSG-9 Somalia rescue operation, Beckwith was given the approval to activate what would become Special Forces Operational Detachment-Delta, or Delta Force; however, Beckwith had estimated it would take 24 months to assemble the required troops and funding.
 General Hennessey had made it explicitly clear to Beckwith that he required a force capable of surgical precision conducting urban hostage barricade and aircraft recovery immediately, and that he would expect Beckwith to respond to any actual incidents if called regardless of whether the force was fully stood up.
 The responsibility for this interim force was given to General Jack Mackmull, who assigned 5th Group commander Colonel Robert Anthony Mountel to establish the unit which would become known as Blue Light.
 Mountel immediately began recruiting candidates from a core group of enlisted Vietnam veterans, at least 10% of whom had served on the Son Tay raid.

 Mountel's preference for Son Tay veterans was so strong that in order to convince Son Tay veteran Master Sergeant Jake Jakovenko to join Blue Light, Mountel agreed to take Jakovenko's entire ODA with him to the unit as well.
 According to Blue Light member Thomas "Taffy" Carlin, half of the initial group had been assigned to Green Light teams.
 The rest were all Vietnam veterans of other highly classified Vietnam assignments including Project Omega, Project DELTA (which Beckwith had commanded), Project SIGMA, and MIKE Force; being later made up of Green Berets from the 5th Special Forces Group's 2nd Battalion.